Role: Campaign Concept & Strategy

 The game isn't new to us.
 The invitation is.

-This campaign doesn't introduce soccer to Black communities—it acknowledges the game they've been playing all along.
+This campaign doesn't introduce soccer to Black communities.
+It acknowledges the game they've been playing all along.
 It positions the 2026 World Cup not as an arrival moment, but as a recognition moment.

 Three pillars guide the work: